RossLohrisch/MECH-105-Algorithms/False Position Algorithm/README.md

 # Function Description:
-This function estimats the root of a given function using the false position numerical method
+This function estimates the root of a given function using the false position numerical method

 # Inputs:

 **func** - This input is the symbolic function for which the root will be found for

-**xl** This input represents the lower guess for the root
+**xl** - This input represents the lower guess for the root

-**xu** This input represents the lower guess for the root
+**xu** - This input represents the lower guess for the root

-**es** This input represnts the desired relative error the user desires
+**es** - This input represnts the desired relative error the user desires

 **maxiter** - This input represents the maximum number of iterations the user desires